do-jonathan4/lfz-m1/exercises/html-forms/README.md

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is the purpose of an HTML form element?
-- Give five examples of form control elements.
-- Give three examples of `type` attributes for HTML `<input>` elements.